Canadian Arctic Rift System: Igneous petrology

 Like many rifts worldwide, the Canadian Arctic Rift System was a site of magmatic activity during active tectonism.
 This activity was associated with seafloor spreading in the Baffin and Labrador basins as well as continental rifting within the Arctic Archipelago.
 Several episodes of intrusive and extrusive activity took place from the Paleozoic to Cenozoic with the emplacement of dikes, sills, lava flows and pyroclastic rocks.

 The Sverdrup Basin Magmatic Province in the east-central Sverdrup Basin is an Early Cretaceous to Paleogene large igneous province.
 It consists of pyroclastic deposits, thin lava flows, flood basalts and central volcanoes, as well as hypabyssal sills and dikes.
-Argon–argon dating of mafic igneous rocks from the province suggests that mafic magmatism peaked during two time intervals.
+Argon–argon dating of mafic igneous rocks from the province suggests mafic magmatism peaked during two time intervals.
 The first time interval between 127 and 129 million years ago was characterized by the widespread intrusion of sills and dikes.
 Flood basalt volcanism during the second time interval between 92 and 98 million years ago was coeval with the development of the proto-Arctic Ocean.
 Sills and flood basalts of the Sverdrup Basin Magmatic Province are well-exposed in the Princess Margaret Range, a north–south trending mountain range extending across the length of Axel Heiberg Island.
 Basaltic lava flows occur in the Isachsen and Strand Fiord formations.
 Sills intrude the entire Mesozoic succession and are particularly abundant in the Triassic shales of the Blaa Mountain Group.

 A volcanic suite of Eocene age occurs in the Freemans Cove area of Bathurst Island.
 It is confined to the Southeast Bathurst Fault Zone, consisting of sills, dikes, agglomeratic vents and small plugs.
 Most of the suite consists of nephelinite or larnite-normative nephelinites and basanites, with rarer olivine melilite nephelinite, phonolite and tholeiitic and alkali basalt rocks.
 Extensive erosion has removed all traces of lava flows but lava fragments, bombs and scoria occur as clasts within the agglomerates.
 Erosional remnants of 50 m sills form the prominent mesas of North Mesa, Peaked Hill and Round Hill, the latter two of which consist of tholeiitic basalt and alkali basalt respectively.

 A major episode of Tertiary magmatism related to the opening of Baffin Bay emplaced mafic intrusions and volcanic rocks on Baffin Island and in West Greenland.
 Basaltic breccias and lavas on Baffin Island are exposed mainly along a narrow coastal strip between Cape Dyer and Cape Searle.
 They have a total thickness of over 200 m and are bounded in the north by minor intrusions.
 The volcanic suite in West Greenland consists mainly of lava flows and occurs on Disko Island, Illorsuit Island and the Nunavik and Nuussuaq peninsulas.
 A central volcano formed on Illorsuit Island with the emplacement of the Sarqâta qáqâ gabbro-granophyre intrusion roughly 56 million years ago.
 The Tertiary volcanic rocks of Baffin Island and West Greenland form part of the North Atlantic Igneous Province, which extends roughly 3000 km eastward through East Greenland, Iceland, the Faroe Islands, Ireland and Scotland.
 This large igneous province has been linked to the Iceland hotspot.